 “To establish a personal touch with your customers, consider adding them on LinkedIn.
 You can also offer them a choice for how they’d like to communicate as a way to be flexible to their needs and preferences.
 By allowing your customers to choose their preferred communication channel you allow them to be more confident that they will be taken care of and you are there to help them with all of their questions and concerns.”

-Elaborating further is Alan MacLachlan from Improves.co who shares their customer success best practice for how to establish a personal touch.
+Elaborating further is Alan MacLachlan from Improves.co who shares their customer success best practices for how to establish a personal touch.

 4. Prioritize customer education and training

-As you set up your customers for success, remember that their education regarding your product, as well as training on new features, needs to be a consistent part of the strategy.
+As you set up your customers for success, remember that their education regarding your product needs to be a consistent part of the strategy.

 This is especially true should there be new software updates or features that roll out, as there will need to be additional training sessions to ensure that your customers know how to use the new elements surrounding your product.